Aug 2009

 partially light your picture and give a ghost image of the surrounds and a blurry ghost

 image if you move the camera.
-This problem is eliminated it you set the shutter speed high.
+This problem is eliminated if you set the shutter speed high.
 2) You

 dark.
 This is a nice effect which you can get by using a shutter

-speed high enough only the flash will light the object and the
+speed high enough the flash will only light the subject and the

 more distant background will go dark.
 You can't do any of these